Divad-H/cpp-inject/readme.md

 ### Transient

-Transient services are injected as unique_ptrs or shared_ptrs.
+Transient services are injected as shared_ptrs.
 Each time the service is requested, a new instance is created.
 Their life-time is controlled by the consuming service.